Security

 In case of a security incident

 Incidents can happen to anyone — we are ready for such an event when it happens.
 We manage security incidents via a documented process, which includes notification of and cooperation with customers, data protection authorities, and law enforcement.
 StorifyMe will notify affected customers without undue delay following incident detection, where we share a preliminary assessment of the incident and are open to cooperation.
-We follow article 33 of the GDPR when personal data is involved, and alert the supervisory authority regarding breach of personal data.
+We follow Article 33 of the GDPR when personal data is involved, and alert the supervisory authority regarding breach of personal data.

 How to report vulnerabilities